zk4/obsidian-image-auto-upload-plugin/README.md

 When you paste image to obsidian, this plugin will auto upload you image.

-You can set `image-auto-upload: false` in `frontmatter` to control one file
+You can set `image-auto-upload: false` in `frontmatter` to control one file.

+support ".png", ".jpg", ".jpeg", ".bmp", ".gif", ".svg", ".tiff"

 ```yaml
 ---